 The exact dose of CBD your dog will need in order to help them deal with their condition will vary.

-These are general figures and will vary depending on the age, size, and breed of your dog, as well as its condition and the strength of the oil you’re using.
+Also, these are general figures and will vary depending on the size, and health condition of your dog.
+Always follow the instructions from the product.

 If you’re using CBD treats or capsules, on the other hand, the dosage will vary further depending on the strength of the individual product.

-Hence, always make sure to follow the dosage instruction of the product you’re using.
+Hence, always make sure to follow the dosage instructions that come with the product.

 Are People Successfully Using CBD to Treat Cancer in Dogs?